awillats/clinc/publish/gen/manuscript_v0_out.md

 <details><summary> ↪ Firing rates couple mean and variance </summary>

 In neural circuits, we're often interested in firing rates, which are non-negative.
-This particular output nonlinearity means that the linear gaussian assumptions do not hold, especially in the presence of strong inhibitory inputs.
+This particular output nonlinearity means that the linear Gaussian assumptions do not hold, especially in the presence of strong inhibitory inputs.
 In this setting, firing rate variability is coupled to its mean rate; Under a homoeneous-rate Poisson assumption, mean firing rate and firing rate variability would be proportional.
 With inhibitory inputs, open-loop stimulus can drive firing rates low enough to reduce their variability.
 Here, feedback control still provides an advantage in being able to control the mean and variance of firing rates independently[^cl_indp_practical]

 \[